If you are interested in joining Saskatoon Search and Rescue, please review the Volunteer Information Package and the Membership Commitment Policy.

 - Pay the annual membership fee which is $10 for students, $20 for adults, $30 for partners and family.

-The Basic Searcher Course is generally held once per year, and delivered over a four-month period through a combination of classroom and field sessions.
-The complete ERI (Emergency Response Institute/Tundra) Basic Searcher curriculum is covered in depth as well as additional material in order to meet and exceed the requirements of the CSA Ground Search and Rescue training standards.
+The Searcher Course is held on an as-needed basis and delivered over a four-month period through a combination of classroom and field sessions.
+The complete ERI (Emergency Response Institute/SARI) Searcher curriculum is covered in depth as well as additional material in order to meet and exceed the requirements of the CSA Ground Search and Rescue training standards.
 Candidates must attend a minimum of 80% of the Basic Searcher Course and some of the sessions are mandatory.

 In addition, it is expected that members will contribute to the organization by assisting with fundraising activities and taking an active role on the various committees required to operate a professional SAR organization.